Saksheekolekar/JAVA_SCRIPT_BY_HiteshChoudhary/events/fetch.md

-let discuss about fetch
+# let discuss about fetch

- first of all fetch handles web api where it has its separate priority query with an highest priory which makes it execute before the  task queue operations
+ first of all fetch handles web api where it has its separate priority query with an highest priory which makes it execute before the  task queue operations .

-now the come to the execution part of fetch
+## now the come to the execution part of fetch
- 1) unaccesible data part containing data,onfullfilled[],onrejection[]
+ #### 1) unaccesible data part containing data,onfullfilled[],onrejection[].

- 2) then method which returns a promisethat is handle by node or web browser which makes network request to given url.
+#### 2) then method which returns a promisethat is handle by node or web browser which makes network request to given url.